Are you looking for curbside meal product preparation & heating instructions??

 Texas Health and Human Services is partnering with the Texas Department of Agriculture and the Texas Education Agency to provide summer 2021 Pandemic Electronic Benefit Transfer (P-EBT) benefits to eligible children.

 Summer P-EBT, which covers June–August 2021, is for families with children (K–12) who are certified for free or reduced-price meals through the National School Lunch Program (NSLP) and for families with children born after Aug.
 1, 2014, who receive Supplemental Nutrition Assistance Program (SNAP) food benefits.
 It is a one-time benefit of $375 for each eligible child.
 There is no summer 2021 P-EBT application.

 HHS, TDA and TEA request that schools attempt to contact eligible families now about summer P-EBT.
 Thank you for your assistance with the P-EBT program.
 We appreciate all the work you do to help make sure Texas families have access to food during this time.

 Children in K–12 who were eligible for P-EBT benefits during the 2020–2021 school year and those who are newly eligible for NSLP are eligible for summer P-EBT benefits as long as they were enrolled in an NSLP-operating Texas school during the last month of the school year.
 This includes children who did not receive 2020–2021 school year P-EBT benefits based on the virtual attendance percentage provided by their school.
 Please advise families according to their specific situation:

 See the P-EBT summer FAQs on the HHS website for more information about student eligibility or reference the letter to families linked to below.

-For students approved by the school district to receive Remote Learning, will have access to CACFP At-Risk Enrichment Activities online.
+Students who are eligible to receive Remote Learning and pick up meals via curbside will have access to CACFP At-Risk Enrichment Activities online.
 Just click on "CACFP" on the side menu to access.

 Congratulations to CNP for placing in the top 5 of